 Outreach/Publicity Coordinators (one each for GO, GO Family, and GO Professional audiences): Spreads the word to all relevant organizations/communities locally and nationally.
 Will require extensive time on the internet, email, and telephone.
 Must have excellent communication skills.

-Art Coordinator Develop conference art theme, craft promotional text, handle outreach to artists and arts communities, receive and ship art, set up, display, and break down conference art exhibit.
+Art Coordinator (one assistant) Develop conference art theme, craft promotional text, handle outreach to artists and arts communities, receive and ship art, set up, display, and break down conference art exhibit.
 Must be available for the full conference week (Aug.
 13-17).

 Head of Ceremonies/Emcee Ideal candidate will be comfortable and confident with public speaking, improvising, and be extremely punctual.
 Is responsible for writing intros for various speakers, thanks sponsors, etc. Must be available for the full conference week (Aug.
 14-17).
 Monthly attendance at committee meetings required.